ibm-cloud-docs/assistant/webhook-post.md

 1. Click **Webhooks > Post-message webhook**.

-    The postmessage webhook is enabled by default.
+1. Set the *Post-message webhook* switch to **Enabled**.

 1. Decide whether to return an error if the webhook call fails.

     When enabled, everything stops until the processing step is completed successfully.
     {: important}

-    If you have a critical postprocessing step that must be taken before you want to allow the response to be sent to the customer, then keep this setting enabled.
+    - If you have a critical postprocessing step that must be taken before you want to allow the response to be sent to the customer, then enable this setting.

-    If you disable this setting, then the assistant ignores any errors it encounters and continues to process the response without taking the processing step.

-    If the postprocessing step is helpful but not critical, consider disabling this setting.
+    - When this setting is disabled, the assistant ignores any errors it encounters and continues to process the response without taking the processing step.
+If the postprocessing step is helpful but not critical, consider keeping this setting disabled.

 1. In the **URL** field, add the URL for the external application to which you want to send HTTP POST request callouts.